rynet/scad/README.md

-# scad
+# Ryan O'Sullivan's open cad library
-repo of scad files for 3d printing
+This is a library of .scad files for 3d printing stl creation